Slashgear/personal-blog/src/pages/resume.md

 *   Training and coaching of junior profiles
 *   Creation of webpack plugins for the management of a white label site
 *   Setting up of _Bedrock Academy_ for simpler and faster way the new people of the company
-*   Organization, design and realization of the migration of the project infrastructure in AWS with Terraform in discussion with{' '} [Yann Verry](https://twitter.com/yverry) 's teams
+*   Organization, design and realization of the migration of the project infrastructure in AWS with Terraform in discussion with  [Yann Verry](https://twitter.com/yverry)'s teams
 *   Setting up SEO solutions to improve sites performance and platforms content.
 *   Defining a Cloud based CI/CD process with Jenkins and AWS Codebuild